mcallegari/qlcplus-docs/pages/11.advanced/02.kiosk-mode/default.v4.md

 You can of course specify your own workspace file for **-o**, and size/position for **-c**.

-You can omit any of the paramteres if you need to - for example, omit **-c 500,10,32,32** if you don't want close button, and omit **-f** if you don't want fullscreen.
+You can omit any of the parameters if you need to - for example, omit **-c 500,10,32,32** if you don't want close button, and omit **-f** if you don't want fullscreen.

 All command-line parameters are described [here](../command-line-parameters).